 Know Your Plants: Which Plants Need Frost Protection?

-Know which gardening zone that you are in and select your plants accordingly.
-Some plants in your zone will survive freezes, but may go dormant or die back in cold weather.
+Know which gardening zone you are in (New Orleans is in zone 9a) and select your plants accordingly.
+You can be assured that your crepe myrtles, camellias, and Hollys will make it out just fine.
+Some plants in your zone will survive freezes but may go dormant or die back in cold weather.
 Any summer annuals or indoor tropical houseplants will not likely survive a freeze and will need protection.
+Bougainvillea and hibiscus is a common plant in our area that often gets damaged.
+Regarding fruit trees, satsumas, oranges, kumquats, and grapefruits will survive, but watch out for your lemon and lime trees.

 How to Protect your Garden during a Freeze